-MAT-273 Calculus III 4 (3-2) S
+MAT-273 Calculus III 4 (3-2) S Prerequisites: MAT-272, minimum grade C

 This course is designed to develop the topics of multivariate calculus.
 Emphasis is placed on multivariate functions, partial derivatives, multiple integration, solid analytical geometry, vector valued functions, and line and surface integrals.
 Upon completion, students should be able to select and use appropriate models and techniques for finding the solution to multivariate-related problems with and without technology.
 (2014 FA) This course has been approved to satisfy the following requirement(s):